vital-software/monofo-buildkite-plugin/README.md

 If you set `PIPELINE_RUN_<COMPONENT_NAME>=1`, that component will be included, even if it wouldn't ordinarily.
 And if you set `PIPELINE_NO_RUN_<COMPONENT_NAME>` that component will never be included, even if it does have matches.

-### Phony deps

-Any artifacts that are prefixed with `.phony/` are considered to not be real.
-These artifacts are still evaulated when ordering pipeline steps (using `expects`/`provides`), but they won't be actually downloaded if components are skipped.

-### Depends on (deprecated)

-In any component pipeline, you can specify `monorepo.depends_on` as an array of pipeline component names (like `foo` for `pipeline.foo.yml`).
-Those pipelines will be included in a build if the pipeline that `depends_on` them is included.

 ## Configuration